KyberNetwork/exchange-simulator/README.md

 * **simulation** is with our market data and fake blockchain
 * **kovan** deploy on a server to run with kovan
 * **production** is mainnet

-Running in the **simulation** mode requires to import the data market data first.